Davide Chiumiento: Luzern

-Chiumiento signed a three-year contract with FC Luzern in the summer of 2007, for €150,000 transfer fee.
+Chiumiento signed a three-year contract with Luzern in the summer of 2007, for €150,000 transfer fee.
 Chiumiento scored his first goal for Luzern against FC Basel.
 Chiumiento scored his first hat-trick against FC Aarau; the match ended 6–0.

 Vancouver Whitecaps

 Chiumiento signed with Vancouver Whitecaps of the USSF Division 2 Professional League in 2010.
 He made his USSFD2 debut for Vancouver on 24 September 2010 in a 1–0 loss to Montreal Impact.
 He signed an MLS contract with the club on 8 March 2011.
 Chiumiento made his Major League Soccer debut for the Whitecaps on 19 March 2011 against Toronto FC, assisting on two goals in a 4–2 win.
 He scored only two goals in his time with the Whitecaps, a botched cross against the San Jose Earthquakes on 11 May.
 His second goal was a cutback by Camilo where he chipped the ball up, spun 360 degrees, and went bar down with his right foot.
 It was a candidate for MLS Goal of the Year.